10 Best HVAC

 • Heat pump: Heat pumps circulate warm and cold air between your home and the outdoors.
 They don't produce their own heat or AC, so they work best in moderate climates and may not be as effective during Griffin's hot summers.

-• Packaged heating and air: Packaged HVAC systems work best in smaller homes.
-They consist of a single combined heating and air conditioning unit, typically located in an attic or basement.
-This unit is typically compact, cost-effective, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems are a great choice for smaller homes.
+They have a single cooling and heating unit, typically in a basement or attic.
+This unit is often small, cost-effective, and easy to maintain.

 HVAC maintenance costs vary depending on the particular service needed.
-HVAC systems are complicated and might require different kinds of maintenance.
-Fees for some common services are as follows:
+HVAC systems are complicated and may require different maintenance services.
+Prices for some common services are as follows:

 HVAC Unit TypeCost